Vijaya Chalivendra, PhD

 Journal of Polymers and the Environment, 25(2), 296-307.

 Dr. Chalivendra obtained his undergraduate degree and masters degree from Sri Venkateswara University College of Engineering, Tirupati, India in 1993 and 1997 respectively.
 He worked for two different industries: Bharat Electronics Ltd., and Tata Refractories Ltd., for two and half years in India before pursuing his doctoral degree at University of Rhode Island during 2000-2003.
 His doctoral dissertation is focused on analytical and experimental treatment of fracture studies in functionally graded materials.
 He developed analytical crack tip field equations for an arbitrarily oriented crack in functionally graded materials under both stationary and transient dynamic loading conditions.
-As a postdoctoral fellow at California Institute of Technology, he conducted experimental investigation of well-controlled dynamic fragmentation studies for validation of large-scale simulations.
+As a postdoctoral fellow at California Institute of Technology during 2003-2005, he conducted experimental investigation of well-controlled dynamic fragmentation studies for validation of large-scale simulations.
 He joined UMASS Dartmouth in 2005 and now serving as Professor in Mechanical Engineering Department.
 He is also currently serving as Graduate Program Director for the department.
 He published about 70 peer-reviewed journal articles and currently serving as a Technical Associate Editor for Experimental Mechanics journal.
 He was awarded about $2M external grant funding for conducting research for understanding materials behavior under various loading conditions at different length scales.
 He graduated sixteen masters students and one doctoral student from his research lab.
 He also trained 33 undergraduate students in his research lab and published 12 peer-reviewed articles with them as co-authors.
 His research interests include, Smart composite material, biological materials, nano-mechanical characterization of MEMs and polymers, high strain rate behavior, and impact characterization of sports helmets.